HLTech/mockiavelli/README.md

 Factory method used to set-up request mocking on provided Puppeteer Page.
 It creates and returns an instance of Mocketeer

-Mocketeer will intercept all requests made by the page and match them to mocks set up with `mocketeer.addRestMock`.
+Mocketeer will intercept all requests made by the page and match them to mocks set up with `mocketeer.mock`.
 If request does not match any mocks, it will be responded with `404 Not Found`.

 ###### Arguments